Almost any marketer can agree they want more traffic on their website.

 - Begin with Awesome Keyword Research

 As part of your content production strategy, you should have an editorial calendar.
+There are different tools that allow creating great calendars or, for example, you can use ready-made content marketing templates.
 Here, you plan out which articles will appear on your blog and when.
 You should also host semi-often brainstorming meetings with members of your company to come up with fresh ideas.

 If you’re stumped on what to write next, turn to keyword research.
 Not only can you find an endless supply of ideas from doing keyword research, but your articles will go further and earn you more traffic.